Central Participant Database

 To access this option: Configuration -> Central Participant Database:

-This new feature allows the administrator to store the participant information to a central table that is independent of any token table.
-It's major advantages are:
+This feature allows the administrator to store the participant information into a central table that is independent of any survey participants table.
+Its major advantages are:

-- The central table acts as a backup so in case a user creates a new survey he would not have to go through the trouble of exporting it's participants to a CSV file and then importing them back into a new survey.
+- The central table acts as a backup.
+In the case in which a user creates a new survey, he does not have to go through the trouble of exporting its participants to a CSV file and then importing them back into a new survey.

-- Users will only need to add the participants to the central table and then the same can be added to as many surveys as he wants.
+- Users need only to add the participants to the central table.
+Then, the same participants can be added to as many surveys as the user wants.

-- In case of multiple users , the owners can choose to share his participants with others and also set access rights for the shared users.
+- In case multiple users have access to a LimeSurvey installation, its owner(s) can choose to share his participants with other users and also set access rights for the shared users.